Skip to contents

 zip

-Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the details section for more information
+Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the "Details" section for more information

 model

 Character (required, but has default): The PREVENT model to use, one of NULL (the default), "base" (the base model), "hba1c" (the base model adding HbA1c), "uacr" (the base model adding UACR), "sdi" (the base model adding SDI), or "full" (the base model adding HbA1c, UACR, and SDI).
-If NULL, the model will be determined by algorithm specified in the details section, and this is the intended argument for most users.
+If NULL, the model will be determined by algorithm specified in the "Details" section, and this is the intended argument for most users.
 The ability to specify mainly exists for specific use cases (e.g., research purposes).

 time

-Character or numeric (required, but has default): The time horizon for the risk estimate, one of "both" (character; the default); 10 (numeric), "10" (character), or "10yr" (character); or 30 (numeric), "30" (character), or "30yr" (character); if "both", estimates for both 10- and 30-year risk will be returned
+Character or numeric (required, but has default): Whether to estimate risk over 10 or 30 years, one of "both" (character; the default); 10 (numeric), "10" (character), or "10yr" (character); or 30 (numeric), "30" (character), or "30yr" (character); if estimating over 30 years and age > 59, a warning will accompany the results regarding the reliability of the estimation (see the "Value" section for more information)

 chol_unit